jaredsohn/hr/README.md

     ********************************** # Till the end of your terminal window
     $

-It works differently than the other app for multi-character strings
+It works differently than the shell app for multi-character strings

     $ hr ha
     hahahahahahahahahahahahahahahahaha # Till the end of your terminal window